ethanselzer/react-touch-position/README.md

 `onActivationChanged` : Function - Optionally provide a function that will be called when the component is active.

 `onPositionChanged` : Function - Optionally provide a function that will be called when touch position changes.
-Function will receive an object containing `isPositionOutside`, `x`, and `y` properties as a single parameter.
+Function will receive an object with the signature `{ isPositionOutside, x, y }`, as a single parameter.

 `pressDuration` : Number - Milliseconds delay before press gesture is activated.
 Defaults to 500.